AWEP Certification®

 Big Sky Resort, MT

 Students will learn practical techniques and practice them in mock scenarios.
-Successful completion of course leads to AWEP Certification®.
+Successful completion of the course leads to AWEP Certification® and 15.5 additional AMA PRA Category 1 Credits®.

 AWEP Schedule At A Glance